Coronary vasospasm

 Coronary vasospasm refers to when a coronary artery suddenly undergoes either complete or sub-total temporary occlusion.

 In 1959, Prinzmetal et al. described a type of chest pain resulting from coronary vasospasm, referring to it as a variant form of classical angina pectoris.
 Consequently, this angina has come to be reported and referred to in the literature as Prinzmetal angina.
 A subsequent study distinguished this type of angina from classical angina pectoris further by showing normal coronary arteries on cardiac catheterization.
 This finding is unlike the typical findings in classical angina pectoris, which usually shows atherosclerotic plaques on cardiac catheterization.

 When coronary vasospasm occurs, the occlusion temporarily produces ischemia.
 A wide array of symptoms or presentations can follow: ranging from asymptomatic myocardial ischemia, sometimes referred to as silent ischemia, to myocardial infarction and even sudden cardiac death.

 Signs and symptoms

-Coronary vasospasm classically produces chest pain at rest, also known as vasospastic angina.
+Coronary vasospasm classically produces chest pain at rest, also known as variant angina (vasospastic angina or Prinzmetal's angina).
 Chest pain is more common at certain times of the day, usually from late night to early morning.
 These episodes can be accompanied by nausea, vomiting, cold sweating, and even syncope.
 Coronary vasospasm is also associated with symptoms of fatigue and tiredness, dyspnea, and palpitations.
 These can sometimes be the primary presenting symptoms, but they can also occur in conjunction with chest pain.

 There are cases of coronary vasospasm that occur without any symptoms at all, leading to episodes of silent or asymptomatic myocardial ischemia.